apache/incubator-kie-kogito-examples/onboarding-example/onboarding-quarkus/README.md

 $ eval $(minikube -p minikube docker-env)

 # build the service, the image and deploy it on Minikube:
-$ mvn clean install -Dquarkus.kubernetes.deploy=true
+$ mvn clean install -Pminikube

+# For Kubernetes or Knative just change the given profile to the respective platform (lower case).
 ```

-> NOTE: If you're targeting a Kubernetes or OpenShift cluster, use the resources created on `target/kubernetes` directory.
+> NOTE: If you're targeting a Kubernetes or OpenShift cluster, consider the resources created on `target/kubernetes` directory.

-The default configuration is set to deploy on **Minikube**.
-You can change this configuration by uncommenting the
-properties on `src/main/resources/application.properties` file.
-Please see the
-official [Quarkus Guide](https://quarkus.io/guides/deploying-to-kubernetes) for more information.
+Please see the official [Quarkus Guide](https://quarkus.io/guides/deploying-to-kubernetes) for more information.

 ## Deploying to Knative